5 Confinement Myths Or Truths

 ‘Traditional Malay postnatal massages and wraps are good for regaining health.’

 Myth.
-While these practices have not been proven scientifically, there may be some benefits behind them.
+While these practices of postnatal massages have not been proven scientifically, there may be some benefits behind them.
 If you choose to practice them, please do so in moderation to prevent burns.
 Mothers who have had a Caesarean section should delay these practices for a month to ensure full recovery of the wound.

 Disclaimer: All content on this Website is provided solely for informational purposes and is not intended as a substitute for medical and/or other professional advice for your specific condition.
 Please do not disregard medical and/or other professional advice or delay seeking it because of something you have read on this Website.
 Always seek medical advice before starting any new treatments.